mashb1t/susops-cli/README.md

 This condition matches the exact domain (example.com) and one level of subdomains (e.g., sub.example.com).
 It does not include two or more levels of subdomains (e.g., sub.sub.example.com).
-If you want to include those, you can add another rule.
+If you want to include those, feel free to add another rule.

-Only matching (sub)domains go through the SOCKS proxy; others use direct connections.
+Only matching (sub)domains are tunneled through the SOCKS proxy.
+Others use direct connections.

 </details>